idaholab/virtual_test_bed/doc/content/microreactors/gcmr/BOP_model_description.md

 The [AuxVariables](https://mooseframework.inl.gov/syntax/AuxVariables/index.html) defined to control the motor behavior are not disabled because the input file of the load follow transient needs to import data from the startup transient.
 To do so, some of the defined objects in the two input file, particularly the [AuxVariables](https://mooseframework.inl.gov/syntax/AuxVariables/index.html), need to be the same.

 Two [ControlLogic](https://mooseframework.inl.gov/syntax/ControlLogic/index.html) blocks are added to impose the core power during the load follow transient.
 A `power_logic`, whose type is [ParsedFunctionControl](https://mooseframework.inl.gov/source/controllogic/ParsedFunctionControl.html), calls a `power_fn` function, which defines the power dependance on the time.
-It is then transferred to a `power_applied` sub block (of [SetComponentRealValueControl](https://mooseframework.inl.gov/source/controllogic/SetComponentRealValueControl.html)) which indicates to attribute this behavior to the `total_power` component block.
+It is then transferred to a `power_applied` sub block (of type [SetComponentRealValueControl](https://mooseframework.inl.gov/source/controllogic/SetComponentRealValueControl.html)) which indicates to attribute this behavior to the `total_power` component block.

 !listing microreactors/gcmr/balance_of_plant/htgr_load_follow_transient.i block=ControlLogic